Attention-aware Semantic Communications for Collaborative Inference: Collaborative Inference Framework Based on Transformer Models

 The steps of the proposed collaborative inference are outlined in Algorithm~\ref{algo:proposed}.
 Here, Step 2 and Step 3 involve computing the initial inference result $f_c(\vect{x}^{(i)})$ and its entropy $g(\vect{x}^{(i)})$, respectively.
 If the entropy is below a given threshold $\eta$, then $f_c(\vect{x}^{(i)})$ is deemed the final classification outcome.
 In cases of higher entropy, as identified in Step 4, the client selects and transmits only essential patches to the server at Step 5 and 6, effectively lowering communication costs by ensuring $\dim(\widetilde{\vect{x}}^{(i)}) < \dim(\vect{x}^{(i)})$.
 At Step 7, the server conducts inference on these selected patches, producing the result $f_s(\widetilde{\vect{x}}^{(i)})$, which is then sent back to the client at Step 8.

 The proposed collaborative inference framework can reduce the computational complexity for the server model by limiting the inference process to only the selected patches.
-The computational complexity of DeiT-Base, according to~\cite{Chang2023making,Son2023maskedkd}, is specified by the formula:
+The computational complexity of DeiT-Base, according to~\cite{Chang2023making,Son2023maskedkd}, is given by

 where $N$ is the number of patches.
 Assuming the number of patches of $\widetilde{\vect{x}}^{(i)}$ is represented by $\widetilde{N}$ such that $\widetilde{N} < N$, our framework not only reduces communication overhead but also enhances computational efficiency on the server side.
 This results in a significant secondary benefit of our collaborative inference framework.